Srush6007/-Spotify-Clone-Music-Player/README.md

 ---

 <div align="center">
-  Built with ❤️ — a high-fidelity Spotify clone
+  Built with ❤️ By Srushti
 </div>